mikeherch/Ptx-cms-admin/README.md

 To execute any CMS app:
 * Start Paratext application
 * Open a project
-* From the menu choose: Checking > Advanced > Admin, and then choose one of the apps
+* From the Paratext 8 menu choose: Checking > Advanced > Admin, and then choose one of the apps;
+  from the Paratext 9 project menu choose: Custom tools > Admin, and then choose one of the apps.